jni/using-python-for-science/using-python-for-science/intro-to-environments.md

 destroy environments at will, so we will skip the One Huge Environment To Rule Them All.

-As of this writing, you can download miniconda at https://anaconda.org/miniconda, but if that changes, simply search the web for "download conda".
+In fact, we will not download miniconda itself, but rather *miniforge*, a fork of miniconda that uses *conda-forge* as the default location to search for packages to install.
+As of this writing, you can download miniforge at https://github.com/conda-forge/miniforge#download, but if that changes, simply search the web for "download miniforge".
 Follow the installation instructions on the site, and launch a command line terminal.
 This will be different depending on your operating system.
 On Mac and Linux, you will have an application called Terminal.
 (Though on Mac we recommend you download and install the excellent **iTerm**, which fulfills the same function, but better.)
 On Windows, the picture is more